mediaelement/mediaelement/docs/installation.md

 did_action( 'init' ) && $scripts->localize( 'mediaelement', 'mejsL10n', array(
 	'language' => get_bloginfo( 'language' ),
 	'strings'  => array(
-		'mejs.install-flash'       => __( 'You are using a browser that does not have Flash player enabled or installed.
-Please turn on your Flash player plugin or download the latest version from https://get.adobe.com/flashplayer/' ), 'mejs.fullscreen-off'      => __( 'Turn off Fullscreen' ), 'mejs.fullscreen-on'       => __( 'Go Fullscreen' ),
+		'mejs.fullscreen-off'      => __( 'Turn off Fullscreen' ),
+		'mejs.fullscreen-on'       => __( 'Go Fullscreen' ),
 		'mejs.download-video'      => __( 'Download Video' ),